yakirr/vima/README.md

 or if you'd like to manipulate the source code you can clone this repository and add it to your `PYTHONPATH`.

 Note that the package requires a working installation of `pytorch`, and it may be beneficial to first install `pytorch`, verify it works properly, and then install `vima`.

-For data preprocessing the current version of the package also requires a working `R` environment with the [`harmony` package](https://github.com/immunogenomics/harmony) installed.
-You will need the path to the `Rscript` executable in your `R` environment, which you can obtain by running `which Rscript` with the `R` environment active.
+For data preprocessing the current version of the package also requires a working `R` environment with the [`harmony` package](https://github.com/immunogenomics/harmony) and [`arrow` package](https://arrow.apache.org/docs/r/) installed.
+You can create such an environment easily with [`conda`](https://docs.conda.io/en/latest/) by running

+`conda create -n Renv -c conda-forge r-base r-harmony r-arrow`

+To use `vima` you'll need the path to the `Rscript` executable in this `R` environment, which you can get by running `which Rscript` with the `R` environment active.

 ## demo
 Take a look at our [demo](https://github.com/yakirr/vima/blob/main/demo/demo_IHC.ipynb) to see how to get started with an example analysis.
 We plan to put up demos for other data modalities in the future.